It’s time to unleash your inner football genius and dive into the exhilarating world of NFL fantasy football.

 Subscribe to CableTV.com’s email newsletter for the latest sports viewing guides, entertaining takes, and money-saving promotions.

-Apart from understanding your league’s rules, you’ll want to back yourself up with fantasy news and analysis resources.
-A combination of the right tools and personal ingenuity will take your league domination from the NFL Draft all the way to the Super Bowl.
+After getting an understanding of your league’s rules, you’ll want to back yourself up with fantasy news and analysis resources.
+A combination of the right tools and football knowledge will take your league domination from the NFL Draft all the way to the Super Bowl.

 Most fantasy league platforms offer tools and resources, but we’ve listed some great third-party options in the table below.